gomorpheus/morpheus-docs/integration_guides/DNS/MicrosoftDNS.rst

 Additionally, ensure firewall rules have been updated if needed to allow WinRM through.
 In some cases, the default WinRM rules allow ``Private`` and ``Domain`` networks but not ``Public``.
 Enable ``Public`` if the network |morpheus| is connected is considered ``Public``, or disable the firewall if permitted.
 If a jump box is required (discussed below), then ensure the firewall is configured to allow the jump box to connect to the DNS server instead.

+Finally, ``winrm quickconfig`` may need to be run to enable WinRM, if the server is an older operating system.

 Minimum Permissions
 ```````````````````